-- 1. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 84-86 of this catalog. - 2.
-Students must complete at least 45 semester hours at the 3000 level or above and at least 15 semester hours at the 4000 level. - Students are required to make a grade of "C" or higher in all major requirements (specified PSYC courses and PSYC electives) applied toward the degree. - 4.
+- 1. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 82-84 of this catalog. - 2.
+Students must complete at least 45 semester hours at the 3000-level or above and at least 15 semester hours at the 4000-level. - Students are required to make a grade of "C" or higher in all major requirements (specified PSYC courses and PSYC electives) applied toward the degree. - 4.
 No more than 54 hours of psychology courses can be applied toward the degree.

+,

+I. neral Education Requirements 1 (39) English Composition (6)

+ENGL 1001

-, l. neral Education Requirements 1 (39) English Composition (6) ENGL 1001 B. Social Sciences (6) General Education Social Sciences6 C. Mathematics (6) MATH 10213 General Education MATH3 D. Natural Sciences (9) 2 General Education Biology E. Humanities (9) General Education CMST F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.
-G. Fine Arts (3) General Education Fine Arts II. Ма jor Requirements (40) PSYC 2000 III.
-Ele ectives (41) English Literature Elective or ENGL 30023 Humanities Electives
+B. Social Sciences (6) General Education Social Sciences6

+C. Mathematics (6) MATH 1021

+D. Natural Sciences (9) 2 General Education Biology

+E. Humanities (9) General Education CMST

+F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.

+G. Fine Arts (3) General Education Fine Arts

+II. Ма jor Requirements (40)

+PSYC 2000

+PSYC 2525

+PSYC 30013

+PSYC 3017

+PSYC 3032 or 4060

+PSYC 38003

+PSYC 4017

+PSYC 4900

+Psychology Electives9

+III.
+Ele ectives (41)

+English Literature Elective or ENGL 30023

+Humanities Electives6 Natural Science Electives 2 5

+Social Science Electives

+Optional willor of Fiee Electives